 @dinkumtribe South Falls, #silverfallsstatepark #oregonexplored #dinkumtribe_silverfalls #familytravelblogger ♬ i can’t help it – JVKE

 The Day-use area is a great pit stop, allowing you and your family to admire the park’s greatest waterfall, enjoy a picnic, and use the restroom.
-We added this spot to our GoWhee App because it really is ideal for the whole family.
+It really is ideal for the whole family.
 You can find more detail on the park’s facilities and amenities below (#5).

 #2.
 Go Into the Wild